 Frequently Asked Questions

 - How can I get immunizations for my child?
 We recommend going to your child’s doctor.
 If you do not have a medical provider, have Medicaid insurance, or do not have medical insurance that covers immunizations, you can come to our T.I.K.E.
 (To Immunize Kids Everywhere) Clinics.
 We encourage you to call for an appointment at 410-396-4454.
-[TIKE Clinic Schedule April 2018 and May 2018]
+[TIKE Clinic Schedule July 2018]

 - How can I get a copy of my child’s or my shot record?
 We may be able to retrieve a copy of your or your child’s immunization record as transcribed into the BIRP-ImmuNET registry.
 Please call us at 410-545-3048.